Literally, my Achilles heel

 Unfortunately, I failed in the number one golden rule of Marathon training: “Don’t get injured.”

 In week 9 of my 16-week training plan, everything was still going fantastic.
 I was doing 40 to 60 km per week.
 I had just run the 30 km in 3:11:56 which went so well that I did a few sprints during the last kilometer.
 I took a day off to recover (off from running, not from using my body).
 I spend those two days balancing on a stepladder and painting our ceiling.
 In retrospect, it was not a great idea with my already tired legs.
 At the end of the second day, I decided to do a 5 km shakeout run.
 I only got to 3 km before the pain in my Achilles stopped me.

 I’ll try not to bore you with the details of going back and forth trying to recover so I can still run the marathon.
 I read all I could find on the topic, attended a running injury presentation, and tried a multitude of things to ease the pain and get running again:

 Week 3: Hiking and walking in new shoes.

-Week 4 and 5: Slow running, indoor cycling and a race
+Week 4 and 5: Slow running, indoor cycling, and a race

-Week 6: Walking, foam rolling, ice and new shoes to wear in the office
+Week 6: Walking, foam rolling, ice, and new shoes to wear in the office

 I went to a presentation on running injuries and a physiotherapist said that while rest definitely heals Achilles injuries, it could lead to a weak tendon that gets injured as soon as you start running again.
-Instead of waiting for you Achilles to heal and risk it becoming your running Achilles heel, she recommends being active and continuing to run even when you are in mild pain.
+Instead of waiting for your Achilles to heal and risk it becoming your running Achilles heel, she recommends being active and continuing to run even when you are in mild pain.
 This way you encourage the Achilles to heal strong and you keep it ready to run.